 Distribute calories differently throughout the day

 Many Americans tend to skip breakfast and eat light throughout the day, then eat a huge dinner at nighttime to compensate for the day’s smaller food portions.
 However, this habit can gradually lead to weight gain since the body burns fewer calories when you’re sleeping and stores the rest as excess fat.
+When you’re over 40, fat tends to be stored around your abdomen, which is why many people do not have a flat belly.
 Instead of making dinner your largest meal of the day, focus on consuming the majority of calories at breakfast and lunch, and opt for a modest, balanced dinner complete with protein, healthy fats, and lots of vegetables.

 Take the right vitamins